manohargaddam/GVSU-CIS641-SOPHOS/docs/software_requirements_specification_final.md

 - FR1 | The system shall allow users to create a new retrospective board when session is initiated.
 - FR2 | Users shall be able to edit or delete retrospective boards when they exist.
 - FR3 | Users shall be able to name retrospective boards when creation is initiated.
-- FR4 | Requirement 4
+- FR4 | The system shall allow existing boards to be viewed.
 - FR5 | Requirement 5

 ### Home Screen Dashboard